Source-robotics/Spectral-BLDC-docs/docs/Guides/Bilateral teleoperation guide.md

 ## **What you will need**

-You will need to create a simple mobile robot is:
+We recommend these items to create a simple test jig:

 * 2 x spectral micro BLDC - used for 2 wheels
 * Wires to connect everything up: [CAN wires](https://source-robotics.com/products/spectral-micro-can-cable), [Power wires](https://source-robotics.com/products/spectral-micro-power-cable)